David-OConnor/stm32-hal/README.md

 - PWM input unimplemented
 - SPI unimplemented for H7
 - CRC unimplemented for L5, F4, G0, and G4
+- Low power timers (LPTIM) are not implemented
 - Timer 15 can't set PSC on L5 due to a PAC error that's now fixed upstream on GH
 - ADC is unimplemented on F4
 - ADC 3 and 4 are unimplemented on G4.
 ADC3 is unimplemented on H7